 Prior to the project funding authorization there should be a request from the ADOT Project Manager for the amount of funding needed to complete environmental tasks.
 This will be an initial cost estimate based on a general scope of work that is included in a Project Framework document provided by the ADOT Project Manager.
 This estimate should cover ENV staff time and environmental on-call consultant work required as stated in the PEDS.
-The ENV Project Delivery Manager will provide this estimate to the ADOT Project Manager prior to project assignment to an Environmental Planner.
 PMG should provide the consultant cost proposal and request review of the environmental sub-consultant's tasks and labor categories performing those tasks.
 Input from the Technical Specialists should be provided as needed based on the environmental issues involved.